meeg-cfin/introduction_to_git/program.md

 # Programme

-The aim of the workshop is to give participants an introduction to version control with git for personal use, i.e. focus on "single user" use and using git in multi-collaborator projects.
+The aim of the workshop is to give participants an introduction to version control with git for personal use, i.e. focus on "single user" use.

 ## Introduction to command line and version control systems

 * Basic use of the CL
 	* Interacting with the computer
 	* Move around
 		* mje: I think we should provide material on file structures, and not spend to much time on that.
 * What is version control (VS)?